-All known creditors, and Companies House, must receive notice of the moratorium coming into force, any extension, and termination.
+All known creditors, Companies House and (in certain circumstances) pensions stakeholders, must receive notice of the moratorium coming into force, any extension, and termination.
 The moratorium must be publicised, including on the company's website and at any business premises to which customers or suppliers have access.